tmpim/bd-plugins/README.md

 Right clicking on a guild's sidebar grants an option to temporarily re-enable channel reordering.
 The delay before the ability is re-enabled is configurable in settings.
+---
+### AddQuote
+> Adds an 'Add Quote' button to message action bar.

+This plugin only works in the `tmpim` guild.